Roland Bertranne

-Roland Bertranne (born 6 December 1949 in Ibos) is a former French rugby union player.
-He played as a Centre.
+Roland Bertranne (6 December 1949 – 2 October 2025) was a French rugby union player.
+He played as a centre.

+Biography

 Bertranne played for Stade Bagnérais and Toulon.
 He earned his first national cap on 27 February 1971 against the England in Twickenham and scored a try on debut.

-He held the French record for most caps (69) for a long time.
+He held the French record for most caps, 69, surpassing Benoît Dauga's previous record of 63 caps in 1981.
+Bertranne held the record until 1989, when Serge Blanco established a new mark with his 70th cap.
 He still holds the French record of consecutive caps.